 At Access Techniques we strive to run the best IRATA training centre we can – as good or better than any other in the world.
 Before setting up the centre we worked at many of the UK’s other training centres as instructors, and have been able to combine the best elements of each at our centre in Sheffield.

-High quality training: Our two lead trainers Adam and Aide are among the most experienced in the industry and well respected – so much so that in 2011 Adam was contracted to lead the rewrite of IRATA’s training syllabus (TACS).
+Our directors Adam and Aide are among the most experienced in the industry and well respected – so much so that in 2011 Adam was contracted to lead the rewrite of IRATA’s training syllabus (TACS).
+Lead trainer Danny has a solid background as both a climbing instructor and abseil welder offshore.
 In addition we have a pool of assistant trainers – all L3/I qualified – who also work on site (both on and offshore) bringing real-world experience and enthusiasm to the training.
-The benefit of a busy centre means our trainers get to work together, sharing ideas and helpin each other improve.
+The benefit of a busy centre means our trainers get to work together, sharing ideas and helping each other improve.
 All our trainers are friendly, approachable, and put your needs first.

-Classrooms: We have two large classrooms allowing different groups to cover classroom topics as required.
+We have three large classrooms allowing different groups to cover classroom topics as required.
 Classrooms are well-equipped with AV and large whiteboards.

 Our links with industry are very strong and employers often contact us to fill their rope access vacancies.
 We are always happy to help new entrants to the industry with CVs and to help you make contacts.